Maestrani: History

 Maestrani produces various 100 g chocolate bars.
 It also produces the Minor bars, which are rectangular praline bars, and the Munz bars, which are various filled chocolate bars, among which is the "Munz Banana", a dark chocolate bar with banana-flavored filling.

 Maestrani is a member of IG Bio.
 As of 2020, 165 people work in Flawil.
 The production volume is said to be around 3,500 tons per year.
+Since the beginning of 2021, Christoph Birchler has been CEO of the company; he succeeded Markus Vettiger, who retired.

+In January 2022, Maestrani entered into a cooperation agreement with the Swiss company Farvager and founded Avelines Chocolats SA.
+In April 2025, it was initially announced that the acquisition of Chocolat Ammann AG from Heimberg was being considered, the acquisition became effective in August 2025.
+Production was to be relocated to Flawil and the Heimberg site closed, resulting in the dismissal of the entire workforce at the Heimberg site, equivalent to 18.4 full-time positions.
+In June of the same year, Maestrani acquired the Belgian chocolate manufacturer Delafaille, along with its subsidiary Ostrapack, through a succession arrangement.

+Maestrani is a member of the IG Bio (Organic Interest Group).

 The chocolate factory in Flawil includes a visitor center and a museum, named Maestrani's Chocolarium.
 It was inaugurated in 2017.

 Brands

 Maestrani sells its chocolate under its own name.
 The "Minor" brand, founded in 1936, was added later.
 After the takeover of Munz, the three brands Maestrani, Minor and Munz were produced.
 In 2021, the Munz chocolate bars were rebranded with the name Maestrani and switched to a two-brand strategy.
 At the same time, the chocolates have been sold abroad exclusively under the Maestrani name since 2008, since a brand like "Minor" (English "unimportant") or "Munz" can hardly be marketed in the Anglophone or Francophone world.